mohammedMA2023/testrepo/README.md

 ### Test Cases

-I have fully tested the website using Google Chrome and Mozilla Firefox on desktop (Comoputer details go here) and mobile (mobile device details here).
+I have fully tested the website using Google Chrome, Safari, Microsoft Edge and Firefox on desktop (Comoputer details go here) and mobile (mobile device details here).

 It was ensured that through the testing process content was responsive using the Google Developer Tools.

 #### Home page

-* I began by clicking on the "home" link and the logo to see if the homepage loads correctly.
+Once I was on the home page (https://mohammedma2023.github.io/testrepo/)
 * Next, I scrolled down to see if all of the images and all content loaded correctly.
 * I ensured that from the Home page - all navbar links lead to the right page.
 * Lastly, I checked if the social links in the footer element work correctly as well.
 * Form
-  * I clicked on the "Submit" button - Error message appeared "Please fill in this field" - As expected.
+  * I clicked on the "SUBSCRIBE NOW" button - nothing happened.
+This is because the button is disabled unless a valid email has been entered.
-  * Next, I filled in the required field (email) - The same error message should appear indicating that the "Your name" field must be completed before submitting the form.
+  * Next, I filled in the email field with a valid field (124403@shipley.ac.uk).
+This message appeared when I clicked on "SUBSCRIBE NOW" button: "Thank you for subscribing!
-  * The same process was repeated for the Your Email, Subject and Message fields.
+Stay updated on the latest gaming news and events.", indicating the form works.

-  * When all fields are completed, the "Submit" button should display a "thank you" message without any errors on the form.
+  # A valid email needs to contain both a "@" and "." symbols.
+It also seems that it would work as long as you something between and around those symbols, so the email doesn't truly need to be valid.

 ### Supported Screens and Browsers